YordanZhendov/pharmacy/README.md

 ###  To See how it works please the following steps must be made.

 1. http://pharmacy-fe.herokuapp.com/ enter the welcome page.
-2.Register an account.
+2. Register an account.
-3.Add Pharmacy.
+3. Add Pharmacy.
-4.Add Product.
+4. Add Product.
 5. To test the buy option it needs another account.